Hudson's Bay (film): Reception

 George MacDonald Fraser wrote in 1988, "Hudson's Bay paid the penalty for being ahead of its time; critics found it boring, and one described it as 'a cock-eyed history lesson' which, overall, it certainly is not."
 MacDonald goes on to say of Vincent Price in the role of the King, "Here was an actor who looked reasonably like Old Rowley, and combined the languid style with the athletic presence - one could imagine Price walking ten miles a day for the fun of it as King Charles did."

 Box office

 The film earned a profit of $88,500.

+Radio

+The same story was serialised for Australian radio in 1946 as Hudson's Bay starring Grant Taylor and Max Osbiston.